 | Integration blueprint | APIs, files, databases, webhooks, commerce platforms, and legacy bridges. | Shows how the system will connect without reckless replacement. |

-| Discovery/proof guide | SEO, AEO, GEO, llms files, manifests, schema, sitemaps, public proof, and parked citation receipt rules. | Keeps public discovery aligned without claiming guaranteed rankings or recommendations. |
+| Discovery/proof guide | SEO, AEO, GEO, llms files, manifests, schema, sitemaps, public proof, and parked citation receipt rules. | Helps buyers and technical readers understand the service map without claiming guaranteed rankings or recommendations. |

 | Operations guide | Monitoring, support, release notes, source refresh, cost review, and improvement loop. | Keeps the system alive after the first win. |